Contrast-Security-OSS/docs/content/user/agent/net/config/NetAgentConfiguration.md

 2. **Enter-Leave Data Flow**

    This is the **default** value.
 The agent uses profiling Enter-Leave events for data flow analysis and instruments several encoding methods to return new objects.
-This mode is more accurate than **1**.
+This mode is more accurate than **1** above.

 3. **Instrumentation**